Tvarožná (Brno-Country District): Sights

 The main landmark of Tvarožná is the Church of Saint Nicholas.
 It was built in the neo-Gothic style in 1880–1881 and replaced an old structure from the early 14th century.

-The Santon hill with an elevation of 296 m is a view-point protected as a nature monument.
+The hill Santon with an elevation of 296 m is a view-point protected as a nature monument.
 On the top of the hill is the Chapel of Saint Mary Major from 1832.

 In Tvarožná is a replica of the French canon Gribeauval to commemorate the Battle of Austerlitz.
-It was originally placed on the Santon hill and later moved to the centre of the village.
+It was originally placed on Santon and later moved to the centre of the village.